isntlee/Mimir/README.md

      ```
 8. Once the program is running, go to localhost and add `/admin/` to the end of the url.
 Here log in with the initial superuser account.

-9. Create env.py file at root level where you can store your sensitive information for the app.
+9. Create an .env file at root level where you can store your sensitive information for the app.
 Add these details to that file:
     ```
     SECRET_KEY = "SECRET_KEY"
     DEBUG = "DEBUG"